Everest base Camp Luxury Lodge Trek

 Day 03: Fly to Lukla and Trek to Phakding

 We take an early morning flight to Lukla and have breakfast.
-Shortly after, we prepare for the first trek of our trip and walk the Luxury Everest Base Camp Trek trail, which follows the route of Chaurikharkha village towards Dudhkoshi Ghat until Phakding (2,652m/8300ft).
+Shortly after, we prepare for the first trek of our trip and walk the Luxury Everest Base Camp Trek trail, which follows the route from Chaurikharkha village towards Dudhkoshi Ghat until Phakding (2,652m/8,800 ft).

 a group of people posing for a photo in front of a helicopter